 Bordeaux is a wine, a wine district and a city.
 A city that is strategically placed for visits to the well-known wine districts like the Médoc, Graves and Saint Emilion.
 It is a city well worth visiting before going off to the vineyards.
 It is one of the biggest cities in France and probably the most elegant of them all.

 Bordeaux lies on the river Garonne, close to the Atlantic Ocean.
 Water is very important in Bordeaux.
 It is important for the vines because it has a mellowing effect on the climate, preventing the winter from being too cold and the summers from being too hot.

 From being a town with narrow, winding streets – the way towns were at that time – Bordeaux became, in the 18th century, perhaps the most beautiful city in the whole of France; wide avenues, stately homes, built of light-coloured sandstone and small private palaces along the quayside and along the magnificent horseshoe-shaped Place de la Bourse.
-The splendid Opera, Le Grand Theatre, was also built in the 18th century by the architect Victor Louis.
-Some years later one of his apprentices built one of Medoc’s most famous wine chateaux, Château Margaux – and you recognize the style.
+The splendid Opéra, Le Grand Théatre, was also built in the 18th century by the architect Victor Louis.
+Some years later, one of his apprentices built one of Médoc’s most famous wine chateaux, Château Margaux – and you will recognize the style.

 Renaissance for a beautiful city